On the capture of dark matter by neutron stars: Conditions for the collapse of neutron star

 \subsubsection{The onset of self-capture}

 For some sets of parameters, the third phase of dark matter capture by the neutron star comes from the effects of dark matter interactions with the dark matter already captured by the neutron star.
-In the next section, we discuss the form of the neutron capture and self-interactions of dark matter for $N_\chi(t)$.
-The neutron capture depends on $\sigma_{\chi n} N_n$ while the self capture term for $dN_\chi/dt$ depends on $\sigma_{\chi\chi} N_\chi$.
+In the next section, we discuss the form of the neutron capture and self-interactions of dark matter for { the number of accumulated dark matter particles} $N_\chi(t)$.
+The neutron capture { of dark matter} depends on { the cross section and number of target neutrons $N_n$ via } $\sigma_{\chi n} N_n$ while the self capture term for $dN_\chi/dt$ depends on { the self-interaction cross section and the number of already accumulated dark matter particles $N_\chi$ via} $\sigma_{\chi\chi} N_\chi$.
 When self-capture dominates, the linear growth of $N_\chi(t)$ changes to an exponential growth.
 We label the time at which the dark matter begins to accumulate exponentially by $t_2$.

-When the target dark matter is effectively at rest, the change in DM kinetic energy from $\chi \chi$ scattering is \be 0\le \frac{\delta E_\chi}{E_\chi}\le 1 \ . \ee The kinetic energy of a dark matter particle within the neutron star at orbital radius $r_\chi$ is \be E_\chi = \frac{2\pi}{3} G\rho_a m_\chi r_\chi^2 =\frac{1}{4} m_\chi \Biggl(v_{esc} (R_N) \frac{r_\chi}{R_N}\Biggr)^2\ , \ee and $\delta E_\chi\sim 0.5 E_\chi$ for $\chi\chi$ scattering, neglecting the recoil of the DM that resides in the neutron star.
+When the target dark matter is effectively at rest, the change in DM kinetic energy from $\chi \chi$ scattering is \be 0\le \frac{\delta E_\chi}{E_\chi}\le 1 \ . \ee The kinetic energy of a dark matter particle within the neutron star at orbital radius $r_\chi$ is \be E_\chi = \frac{2\pi}{3} G\rho_b m_\chi r_\chi^2 =\frac{1}{4} m_\chi \Biggl(v_{esc} (R) \frac{r_\chi}{R}\Biggr)^2\ , \ee and $\delta E_\chi\sim 0.5 E_\chi$ for $\chi\chi$ scattering, neglecting the recoil of the DM that resides in the neutron star.
 Recoil is important when evaporation of dark matter particles is a possibility.
 As discussed in Ref. \cite{Zentner:2009ys}, the recoils can be neglected when the dark matter escape speeds are significant compared to the average speed of the (neutron) star and the velocity dispersion in the dark matter halo.
 The escape speed on the surface of a neutron star is of order 0.6$c$, and the escape speed increases as the dark matter goes further into the interior of the neutron star.
 By comparison, the solar speed in the galaxy is on the order of 220 km/s and the DM velocity dispersion is 270 km/s, several orders of magnitude smaller than the dark matter escape speed.
 Therefore, we can use eq. (\ref{eq:rchit1}) for the radius of the wimp-sphere as a function of time, even when $\chi \chi$ scattering is important.